Meaningful-Data/lei_sdmx/README.md

 ### Input Data Format

-The input CSV file is the LEI golden copy, whic can be found [here](https://www.gleif.org/en/lei-data/gleif-golden-copy/download-the-golden-copy#/)
+The input CSV file is the LEI golden copy, which can be found [here](https://www.gleif.org/en/lei-data/gleif-golden-copy/download-the-golden-copy#/)
 Please bear in mind that you should download a file, and change the parameters in the code to point to the right CSV file.

 ### Output